HurlesGroupSanger/indelible/README.md

 ./indelible.py score --i test_data/DDD_MAIN5194229_Xchrom_subset_sorted.bam.counts --o test_data/DDD_MAIN5194229_Xchrom_subset_sorted.bam.counts.scored
 ```

-**Note**: It is highly recommended if analysing a large amount of data at once to rebuild the indelible frequency database.
+**Note**: It is highly recommended if analysing a large amount of data at once to rebuild the InDelible frequency database.
 Please see the [Database](#database) command below for instructions.

 #### 4. Blast